george0st/qgate-graph/README.md

  - provide graphs about Performance/Throughput and Response time (on typically client side)
  - provide graphs about Executors in time

+It is a quick way, how you can identify expected performance for your python solution.

-These graphs only visualize outputs from performance tests, it is not replacement of detail views from Grafana, Prometheus, etc. in detail of CPU, GPU, RAM, I/O etc. on side of testing system.
+These graphs only visualize outputs from performance tests (QGate Perf), it is not replacement of detail views from Grafana, Prometheus, etc. in detail of CPU, GPU, RAM, I/O etc. on side of testing system.

 ## Usage